The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 variable.append(df.columns[i])

-NOTE : Both Backward Feature Elimination and Forward Feature Selection are time consuming and computationally expensive.They are practically only used on datasets that have a small number of input variables.
+NOTE: Both Backward Feature Elimination and Forward Feature Selection are time-consuming and computationally expensive.They are practically only used on datasets with a small number of input variables.

-The techniques we have seen so far are generally used when we do not have a very large number of variables in our dataset.
+The techniques we have seen so far are generally used when we do not have many variables in our dataset.
 These are more or less feature selection techniques.
-In the upcoming sections, we will be working with the Fashion MNIST dataset, which consists of images belonging to different types of apparel, e.g. T-shirt, trousers, bag, etc. The dataset can be downloaded from the “IDENTIFY THE APPAREL” practice problem.
+In the upcoming sections, we will work with the Fashion MNIST dataset, which consists of images of different types of apparel, e.g., T-shirts, trousers, bags, etc. The dataset can be downloaded from the “IDENTIFY THE APPAREL” practice problem.

-The dataset has a total of 70,000 images, out of which 60,000 are in the training set and the remaining 10,000 are test images.
+The dataset has 70,000 images, 60,000 of which are in the training set and 10,000 test images.
 For the scope of this article, we will be working only on the training images.
 The train file is in a zip format.
-Once you extract the zip file, you will get a .csv file and a train folder which includes these 60,000 images.
+Once you extract the zip file, you will get a .csv file and a train folder that includes these 60,000 images.
 The corresponding label of each image can be found in the ‘train.csv’ file.

 3.7 Factor Analysis

-Suppose we have two variables: Income and Education.
-These variables will potentially have a high correlation as people with a higher education level tend to have significantly higher income, and vice versa.
+Suppose we have two variables: income and Education.
+These variables could potentially have a high correlation, as people with a higher education level tend to have significantly higher incomes, and vice versa.

 In the Factor Analysis technique, variables are grouped based on their correlations.
 This means that variables within a group have high correlations with each other but low correlations with variables from other groups.
 Each group, called a factor, represents a set of related variables.
-These factors are fewer in number compared to the original dimensions of the data.
+These factors are fewer compared to the data’s original dimensions.
 However, they can be challenging to observe directly.
-Techniques like feature projection and embedded methods, such as Linear Discriminant Analysis (LDA), can help in simplifying these factors and integrating them into the linear modeling process.
+Techniques like feature projection and embedded methods, such as Linear Discriminant Analysis (LDA), can help simplify these factors and integrate them into the linear modeling process.

 Let’s first read in all the images contained in the train folder: